 HFC and Michigan colleges and universities have collaborated to develop MiTransfer Pathways, which build on the MTA.
 MiTransfer Pathways were developed to accept courses more universally from colleges to universities.
 This helps to make the transfer process smoother.
-Follow the links below for the available pathways, or talk to your advisor or navigator.
+Learn more about the available pathways, or talk to your advisor.

 Specialized transfer programs and resources